aeszyman/ARTH312/syllabus.md

 * Recommended background reading: Andreas Petzold, "Stone, Mosaic, Enamel, and Glass: Developing Forms of Romanesque Art" in _Romanesque Art_ (Prentice Hall, 1995), 66-69 ("Stained glass").
 #### October 23: Kingship and Warfare
 * [A Cotroversial Restoration that Wipes Away the Past](https://www.nytimes.com/2017/09/01/arts/design/chartres-cathedral-restoration-controversial.html).
 Read the article and prepare to discuss it in class.
 What is the controversy?
 What are some of the conflicting opinions?
 How would you approach the problem?
-* Meredith Cohen, [_The Sainte-Chapelle and the Construction of Sacral Monarchy: Royal Architecture in Thirteenth-Century Paris_](https://github.com/aeszyman/ARTH312/blob/master/readings/sainte-chapelle.pdf) (Cambridge University Press, 2015).
+* Optional: Meredith Cohen, [_The Sainte-Chapelle and the Construction of Sacral Monarchy: Royal Architecture in Thirteenth-Century Paris_](https://github.com/aeszyman/ARTH312/blob/master/readings/sainte-chapelle.pdf) (Cambridge University Press, 2015).
 ###### Week 10
 #### October 28: Urban and Domestic Spaces
 * Keith D. Leilly, "Urban Mappings," in _City and Cosmos: The Medieval World in Urban Form_ (Reaktion Books, 2009), 15-40.